forceworker/DECODE_decov/README.md

-# DECODE: Deep learning-based common deconvolution framework for various omics dataDECODE_decov
+# DECODE: Deep learning-based common deconvolution framework for various omics data

 **DECODE** is a deep learning framework designed for solving deconvolution problems across various omics.
 It utilizes cell abundance as an intermediary to address the integration of multi-omics information at the tissue level.
 DECODE integrates contrastive learning, adversarial training, and other approaches into a computational framework, achieving the highest accuracy in deconvolution tasks across multiple scenarios.
 <p align="center">